 IBM is a multinational technology and consulting company with more than 350,000 employees serving clients in 170 countries.
 It reported more than $77 billion in revenue in 2019.

 In a 1973 lecture at the University of Pennsylvania, IBM’s much-heralded CEO Thomas Watson Jr., famously said that “good design is good business.”
 Since 2012, the global technology and consulting company has renewed its focus on user-centered design as a strategic initiative to better understand and meet consumer needs.

 Today, the company runs over 3,000 sessions per year with UserTesting to understand:

 Eric Mahlstedt is the head of user research for the cloud data and AI business units at IBM.
 He leads IBM’s 80+ user researchers leveraging UserTesting to conduct unmoderated and moderated research studies that support product development.

-He said they mostly recruit participants from the UserTesting panel into their studies and use the platform to run longitudinal studies with IBM’s customers.
+He said they mostly recruit contributors from the UserTesting network into their studies and use the platform to run longitudinal studies with IBM’s customers.

 “A few of the things that we do to ensure that our data turns into direction—that our insights are championed all the way through implementation—are we involve our stakeholders in the research,” Eric said.
 “We share videos with them.
 We workshop with them.
 We bring the users back into the company, and we rigorously track those insights in our research repositories.”

 One way they’ve done that is creating what they call Usability Theater, where they show UserTesting video recordings that stakeholders can watch.